 If we are unable to resolve the complaint internally, you are entitled to complain to the Legal Ombudsman:

-The time limit for bringing a complaint is six months from the date of your last contact with us.
+The time limit for bringing a complaint is one year from the date of either the act or omission being complained about or when you should have realised that there was cause for complaint.
+The Legal Ombudsman has discretion to accept out-of-time complaints in circumstances where it deems it fair and reasonable to do so.
 Full details on how to make a complaint are set out on their website.

 If your complaint concerns an invoice raised by this firm, you may also have the right to apply to court for an assessment of that bill pursuant to Part III of the Solicitors Act 1974.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You should raise your concerns with the Solicitors Regulation Authority www.sra.org.uk.

 We use our reasonable endeavours to make sure that the information contained on our site is accurate.
 If there are any errors or omissions, we will address these as soon as we can upon being notified of the same.
 For the avoidance of doubt nothing on this website constitutes legal advice and we disclaim any liability should you rely on it.
 We would urge you to obtain advice on the facts of your specific case.